 The Pro Football Hall of Fame’s selections are performed by a panel of 46 leading NFL media members including representatives of all 32 NFL teams, a representative of the Pro Football Writers of America, and 13 at-large writers.

-My prediction for the Pro Football Hall of Fame Class of 2020 (modern-era candidates and coaches only) is:
+My prediction for the Pro Football Hall of Fame Class of 2022 is: